jasper-sinclair/nullstar/docs/NETWORK.md

 historical implementation.
 See [`PROVENANCE.md`](PROVENANCE.md) for the full lineage note.

-## Active development network
+## Nullstar 027 release network

-The current development line embeds the 768x256 `stm-base` epoch 29 network.
+Nullstar 027 embeds the 768x256 `stm-base` epoch 29 network.
 It was selected from the completed 30-epoch side-to-move training run at a validation loss of `0.413940`.

 | Artifact | Bytes | SHA-256 |
 | --- | ---: | --- |